 Celebrating 50 years of caring for Dunwich Heath!

-We’re celebrating a special anniversary at Dunwich Heath this year - it’s 50 years since this beautiful site came into the care of the National Trust.
+We celebrated a special anniversary at Dunwich Heath in 2018, a year which marked 50 years since this beautiful site came into the care of the National Trust.

 Nestled on the Suffolk coast, Dunwich Heath is a surviving fragment of precious lowland heath – one of the UK’s rarest habitats.
 Its sweeping slopes of heather and gorse, sandy soil and acid grassland support many insects, birds and animals which depend on this specialised heathland habitat.
 But 50 years ago, Dunwich Heath’s future seemed uncertain.

 During the Second World War, Dunwich Heath was requisitioned by the military as a training area.
 After the war it was handed back to its owners, the Dunwich Town Trust, and became an increasingly popular destination for tourists.
 By 1968, there were concerns that unregulated camping was damaging the fragile landscape.
 In addition, the Caravan Sites and Control of Development Act 1960, meant that if the Dunwich Town Trust wanted to continue allowing camping at the site, they would need to provide facilities, toilets and water points for visitors.
 Unwilling to develop Dunwich Heath as a campsite, they decided that the National Trust would be the best organisation to secure the future of this special landscape.